wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/linux/all-in-one.md

 --8<-- "../include/waf/installation/all-in-one/launch-options.md"

-## Reinstalling the filtering node
+## Starting the installation over

-If you need to restart or delete the Wallarm node installation, follow the steps below.
+If you need to delete the Wallarm node installation and start again, follow the steps below.

-!!! warning "Impact of reinstallation"
+!!! warning "Impact of starting the installation over"
-    Reinstalling stops Wallarm services and deletes configurations, pausing traffic filtering until reinstallation.
+    Starting the installation over involves stopping and deleteing already running Wallarm services, thus pausing traffic filtering until reinstallation.
 Exercise caution in production or critical traffic environments, as this leaves traffic unfiltered and at risk.

     To upgrade an existing node (e.g., from 4.8 to 4.10), see the [upgrade instructions](../../../../updating-migrating/all-in-one.md).